 Business Operations

-Sales and Disposal of Books, Equipment and Supplies
+Sale and Disposal of School Property

-The Superintendent of Schools is authorized and directed to dispose of books, furniture, equipment and other property that is obsolete or no longer needed for school operations.
-Any sale of school property is contingent on approval by the vote of at least four (4) members of the Board of Education at a regular meeting.
+The Superintendent is authorized and directed to dispose of books, furniture, equipment, real estate, and other property that is obsolete or no longer needed for school operations.
+Any sale of school property is contingent on approval by the vote of at least two-thirds of the members of the Board of Education at a regular meeting.

-Such disposal may be by public or private sale, or by taking bids and selling to the highest or most responsible bidder.
+Such disposal may be by private sale, auction, trade-in, or by taking bids and selling to the highest or most responsible bidder.

-The following procedures shall be followed:
+The following procedures shall be followed for an auction or when taking bids:

-1. The intention to sell shall be publicized, via school newsletter, a weekly memo, a bulletin posting, a newspaper advertisement, or other means suitable to the value and nature of the property.
+The intention to sell shall be publicized, via school newsletter, a weekly memo, a bulletin posting, a newspaper advertisement, or other means suitable to the value and nature of the property.

+Real estate will be sold to the highest bidder, except that a minimum acceptable price may be established prior to bidding.

-2. Items which are offered for sale in an approved manner which are not sold after a reasonable period of time may be considered to have no value and may be disposed of as determined by the Superintendent and reported to the Board of Education.
+Items which are offered for sale in an approved manner which are not sold after a reasonable period of time may be considered to have no value and may be disposed of as determined by the Superintendent and reported to the Board of Education.

+Property that has little or no value shall be discarded or recycled as appropriate.
+No school employee shall take such property for their personal use, even if the item has been placed in the trash, without the express approval of the administration.

 Legal Reference: Neb.
 Rev. Stat. § 79-10,114